Dental Implants: What You Need to Know

 Is a Dental Implant Safe?

-Out of the four options provided you, dental implants sound the most effective long-term – but does that mean they’re safe?
+Out of the four options provided to you, dental implants sound the most effective long-term – but does that mean they’re safe?

 Let me start with myself as an example.

 I have a dental implant, I replaced my husband’s tooth with a dental implant, and that is what I am planning to use to replace my son’s missing front teeth when he is done growing and old enough for implants.

 Why am I so confident in dental implants as the best option?